scaleoutsean/eseries/monitor/PRTG/README.md

 ![Configuring SANtricity volume sensor](/monitor/PRTG/prtg-script-sensor-parameters.png)

 It is suggested to monitor just a handful of critical volumes in PRTG and use dedicated performance monitoring solution for more advanced scenarios.

+### Pool sensor

+Several pool sensors can share this script.
+Just specify a different `Pool` in the parameters of each sensor.

+Example: `-ApiEp "192.168.1.0" -ApiPort "8443" -SanSysId "600a098000f63714000000005eaaabbb" -User "monitor" -Password "monitor123" -Pool "bigdata"`

 ## Known issues and workarounds